|This page is current as of December 2023.

 - Patrick Schreiner – Acts (Christian Standard Commentary).
 The Christian Standard Commentary is a relatively new series that means to balance rigorous scholarship with helpful application.
 (Amazon, Westminster Books, Logos)

 - Eckhard J. Schnabel – Acts (Zondervan Exegetical Commentary on the New Testament).
 The ZECNT has quickly become a favorite series to many people, myself included.
 I look forward to reading the scholars’ assessments of this volume.
 (Amazon)

 And now, here are the expert recommendations:

 C.K.
 Barrett – Acts 1-14, Acts 15-28 (International Critical Commentary).
 D.A.
 Carson points out that until a few years ago we were underserved by commentaries on Acts, but that this has been remedied in recent years.
 He adds, “Pride of place should certainly go to C.K.
 Barrett” and his two-volume set.
 “The fruit of two decades of study, these two volumes offer acute and thought-provoking comments, many of them theological, on almost every page.”
 Unfortunately the volumes may be difficult to track down.
 (Amazon: Volume 1, Volume 2) You may have better success with the one-volume abridgement.
-(Amazon)
+(Amazon, Logos)